 Note: Pricing for this service refers to logD determination at one selected pH.
 For non-charged compounds (at the pH used for logD measurements) logD equals logP, and there is no extra charge for logP measurement.
 For compounds with known pKa values, price for logP determination will be equal to the price of logD determination; the same applies for the cases where in silico calculated pKa values are used.
 Pricing for the experimental pKa measurements is subject to discussion and depends on the properties of the tested compounds.

 Calculations of the partition ratios (peak area of the analyte in octanol phase to the peak area of the analyte in PBS buffer).
-Full study report is provided.
+A full study report is provided.